rozachatz/money-transfer-api/README.md

 | requestStatus         | Status of the TransactionRequest                     |
 | jsonBody              | String representation of the jsonBody of the request |

-## Architecture 🏢
+## Architecture
 ### Controller
-Exposes the endpoints of the application, processes the HTTP requests and sends the appropriate response to the client.
+- TransactionController

 ### Data Transfer Objects (Dtos)
 Container classes, read-only purposes.

-### Service
+### Services
 #### TransactionRequestService
 Business Logic for executing a request for a financial transaction.

 #### TransactionService
 Business logic for performing a financial transactions between two accounts.

-### Repository
-JPA
+#### CurrencyExchangeService
+Business logic for performing currency exchange.

-### Entity
+### Entities
 - TransactionRequest
 - Transaction
 - Account

+### Repositories
+JPA repository for each entity.

 ### Exceptions
 - Custom exceptions
-- GlobalAPIExceptionHandler returns the appropriate HTTP status for each custom exception
+- GlobalAPIExceptionHandler returns the appropriate HTTP status for each custom exception.

-## Testing 🧐
+## Testing
 At the moment, integration tests for services are provided.
 More to come, as the app progresses!
 *Note: Integration tests use H2 embedded db.*

+### Acceptance Criteria
+- AC 1: Happy path
+- AC 2: Insufficient balance
+- AC 3: Transfer in the same account
+- AC 4: Source/target account does not exist

 ## Docker
 The app and (Postgres) db are now dockerized! ❤️ Let the magic happen by executing the following commands: